ARCCN/runos/README.md

 ## What is RUNOS?

-RUNOS is a SDN/OpenFlow controller for enterprise software-defined networks, datacenter and career grade SDN networks.
+RUNOS is an open-source distributed SDN/OpenFlow controller for enterprise software-defined networks, datacenter and career grade SDN networks.
+RUNOS is developed by [Applied Research Center of Computer Networks](http://en.arccn.ru/) from Russia.

 ## RUNOS Key Features